JohnnysEmporium/TemplateWizard/README.md

 ## Remarks:

 Dont populate your clipboard between pressing ALT+5/ALT+6 and creating a notification.
-Template Wizard uses your clipboard data to fill the template.
+Template Wizard uses your clipboard data to fill the template

-For ease of access, you can create a shortcut for 'MSG' folder and 'TemplateWizard.exe' on your desktop.
+For ease of access, you can create a shortcut for 'MSG' folder and 'TemplateWizard.exe' on your desktop